logans3c/logans3c.github.io/_posts/2024-9-2-BlackHat-MEA-Web-Challenges-Writeup-2024.md

 Let's break down what happens in this query:

-1. `note_id = 66`: This condition is straightforward and will select rows where note_id is equal to 66.
+- `note_id = 66`: This condition is straightforward and will select rows where note_id is equal to 66.

-2. `secret = ``note_id`` = '0'`: This part is more complex and involves some SQL logic:
+- `secret = ``note_id`` = '0'`: This part is more complex and involves some SQL logic:

   - SQL evaluates expressions from left to right.
 So, the expression `secret = ``note_id`` = '0'` is interpreted as `(secret = ``note_id``) = '0'`.

-  - The expression `secret = ``note_id`` will return a boolean value (1 for true, 0 for false) depending on whether the value of secret is equal to the value of the coresbonding row of the `note_id` column.
+  - The expression `secret = ``note_id`` will return a boolean value (1 for true, 0 for false) depending on whether the value of secret is equal to the value of the corresponding row of the `note_id` column.
 In our case, it will return 0 as the secret is not equal to ``note_id`` in any row because the secret is 32 random length.

   The previous comparison will be done for every row in the database, comparing the `secret` and `note_id` columns.
 To illustrate this, let's assume we have a database with the following sample data: